-Tombs also provides other, darker descriptions of nature:
+The Tombs of Atuan also provides other, darker descriptions of nature:

 “The Earth is beautiful, and bright, and kindly, but that is not all.
 The Earth is also terrible, and dark, and cruel.
 The rabbit shrieks dying in the green meadows.
 The mountains clench their great hands full of hidden fire.
 There are sharks in the sea, and there is cruelty in men’s eyes.”
 (Tombs, p.129).

 The passage serves to remind the reader that it’s not a good idea to over-romanticize nature in his/her appreciation of it.
 Chaos, unpredictability, and death are intrinsic elements of nature.
 Natural environments aren’t all pretty picturesque forests and landscapes; they also encompass fire-ravaged wastelands, wind-torn hills, foul-smelling marshlands.
 Disturbances or disasters shouldn’t be viewed as something that’s outside nature or separated from equilibrium.
 Without decay and death there is no change, no life.
 This is something that is explored more in the third book of the series, The Farthest Shore.

 - What descriptive elements in nature resonate most with you?